 - According to some Coptic lists, along with the usual 27 books of the NT are included 1 and 2 Clement and the Apostolic Constititutions, which book is considered to have been compiled by Clement.
 Other Coptic canonical lists do not, however, include these additions, nor are they printed in Coptic Bibles or read in the liturgy.

 - According to some Ethiopian lists, there are five books of various ecclesiastical canons, no individual book of which is common to any other tradition, which are included in the NT canon.
 However, Bibles without these books, utilizing another manner of reckoning the canon, traditionally described as The Eighty-One Books, are considered complete.
 (See the Cowley article noted above.)

 + indicates that a book is canonical in that tradition.

 d indicates the book is deuterocanonical in the Latin Vulgate tradition

 Biblical books are listed per row, with the traditional canons listed per column.
 Alternate names and apocryphal status are noted.

-See this chart for help with the various Ezra book names.
+See * this chart * for help with the various Ezra book names.
+The table scrolls horizontally.